askerlee/AdaFace-dev/README.md

          -n alexachung-ada --gpus 0, --no-test
          --data_root data/alexachung/
          --subject_string "z"
-         --init_word "young girl woman"
+         --subj_init_string "young girl woman"
-         --init_word_weights 1 2 2
+         --subj_init_word_weights 1 2 2
 ```

 where `subject_string` is a chosen uncommonly used single-token, such as ‘z’, ‘y’.

-`init_word` is a few words that roughly describe the subject (e.g., 'man', ‘girl’, ‘dog’).
+`subj_init_string` is a few words that roughly describe the subject (e.g., 'man', ‘girl’, ‘dog’).
 It is used to initialize the low-rank semantic space of the subject embeddings.

-`init_word_weights` are the weights of each words in `init_word`.
+`subj_init_word_weights` are the weights of each words in `subj_init_string`.
 The number of weights are expected to be equal to the number of words.
 Intuitively, category words (”girl”, “man”, etc.) are given higher weights than modifier words (”young”, “chinese”, etc.).

 The number of training iterations is specified in `configs/stable-diffusion/v1-finetune-ada.yaml`.
 We chose 4k training iterations.